giusdp/MG-WForest/README.md

 If you really want to try it out, clone this project and open src/UI/HUD.cs.
 In the constructor you can see I add children and props to the _root widget which is the tree that gets drawn in Game1.cs.

+### Contributing

+To contribute with your code just make a fork, work on whatever you want and when you're ready make a pull request.

+If you only want to propose some feature you can open an issue.

 ### Roadmap 0.1

 - [x] Widget base class, Property base class, Tree of widgets